KTS-o7/RV_Board/Instructions_To_Test.md

 - This will start the LCD Program.
 - The LCD will display the string `RV College Of Engrng` , `Computer Sciene`,`4th Semester` and `B Section`.
 - `SW6` will exit the program.

+## 8. Cycle ADC

+- Select `8` in the Matrix keypad to test all ADC channels.
+- This will start the ADC Program.
+- ADC is connected to a Potentiometer, LDR and a Temperature sensor.
+- The values will be displayed on the 7 segment Display.
+- Press `SW6` to exit the program.

+## 9. Proximity sensor

+- Select `9` in the Matrix keypad to test the Proximity sensor.
+- This will start the Proximity sensor Program.
+- The value of the proximity sensor will be displayed on the 7 segment Display.
+- Press `Sw6` to exit the program.

+## 10. Relay

+- Select `a` in the Matrix keypad to test the Relay.
+- This will start the Relay Program.
+- The relay will be turned on and off alternatively.
+- Press `SW6` to exit the program.